 After this, we head into “The Narrows”.
 Three narrow channels of fast-moving water all class three and read and run.
-This is a fun section and the change in the width of the river here make it extremely memorable.
+This is a fun section and the change in the width of the river here makes it extremely memorable.

 After Chimamba Rapid we come to what is a major highlight of the third day “Upper Moemba”.
 This awesome drop is incredible fun and is a great way to end the rafting section of our trip.